-The New Jersey social studies student learning standards and indicators reflect national and state standards and other documents published by the National Center for History Education, National Council for Social Studies, National Council for Geographic Education, Center for Civic Education, National Council on Economic Education, Mid-Continent Research on Education and Learning, National Assessment of Educational Progress, and the Partnership for 21st Century Skills.
+The New Jersey social studies standards and indicators reflect national and state standards and other documents published by the National Center for History Education, National Council for Social Studies, National Council for Geographic Education, Center for Civic Education, National Council on Economic Education, Mid-Continent Research on Education and Learning, National Assessment of Educational Progress, and the Partnership for 21st Century Skills.

-- Neighbors live together in a neighborhood. - People in communities work together to solve problems. - Communities have changed over time because of changes in transportation. - People communicate with other people in communities that are far away from their own. - The ways that people in communities have fun have changed through the years.
+- Neighbors live together in a neighborhood. - People in communities work together to solve problems. - Communities have changed over time because of changes in transportation. - People communicate with other people in communities that are far away from their own.